Poor National Railways? Thousands suffer as PNR cancels 713 trips in only 2 months

 At the time, Transportation Secretary Arthur Tugade was quoted as saying: “'Promise ko, sir, pagdating ng mga bagong bagon natin, ‘yang gusgusing bagon na ‘yan, magiging bago ho sa Hunyo.’
 Kung darating ang panahon na kinakailangang dagdagan ang mga bagon upang sa ganoon, ‘yung mga bumibiyahe ay madadagdagan, gagawin po namin ‘yan."
 (I promise you, sir, when our new trains come in, those old trains will be replaced in June.
 If there will come a time that we need to add more new trains to increase ridership, we will do that.)

 It was apparent from the data that PNR prioritized the new routes it opened, when current resources could not yet sustain them.
-The Department of Transportation and the PNR are expecting new trains soon but until then, the riding public has no choice but to endure the uncertainties.
+The transportation department and the PNR are expecting new trains soon, but until then, the riding public has no choice but to endure the uncertainties.

 This could be supported by a February 6 punctuality report obtained by Rappler.
 The report was prepared and submitted by the Train Control and Terminal Operations division under the PNR Operations Department.

-Of the 36 trips scheduled to ply Tutuban to Alabang and vice versa that day, only 26 pushed through.
-This means 10 trips were cancelled on a single day: 5 southbound and another 5 northbound.
-The reason cited was “cancelled a/c [air conditioner], no available del [train].”
+Of the 36 trips scheduled to ply the Tutuban-Alabang route and vice versa that day, only 26 pushed through.
+This means 10 trips were canceled on a single day: 5 southbound and another 5 northbound.
+The reason cited was “cancelled a/c [air conditioner], no available del [Diesel Electric Locomotive, a kind of train].”

 Meanwhile, there were no recorded train cancellations for the Metro North Commuter trains that day, only late arrivals and departures.